Knowledge base

 - Better connection stability.

-- Reduced risk of a bad reputation linked to websites sharing the same IP address.
+- Reduced risk of a bad reputation due to websites sharing the same IP address.

-- A dedicated IP can improve a website's referencing (although there are differing opinions among SEO specialists).
+- A dedicated IP can improve a website's search engine ranking (although there are differing opinions among SEO specialists).

-- Attention: Infomaniak does not allow access to websites via HTTP(S) by IPs (dedicated) on managed servers; you must use a domain name that points to the IP (or use the preview URL).
+- Note: Infomaniak does not allow access to websites via HTTP(S) by IP (dedicated) on managed servers; you must use a domain name that points to the IP (or use the preview URL).

 Add a dedicated IP to the website